 A significant barrier to the availability of quality, comprehensive data from Australia’s primary health care sector is a lack of nationally agreed and implemented standards throughout the data lifecycle, including the capture of clinical information and export of patient records for statistical analysis.

-This stream of work is focussing on the development of standards to support the quality, consistency, interoperability and validation of primary health care data.
-This will involve:
+This stream of work is focusing on the development of standards to support the quality, consistency, interoperability and validation of primary health care data.
+This involves:

-to create an enduring, robust, secure, accessible and value-added source of primary health care information.
+The AIHW aims to create an enduring, robust, secure, accessible and value-added source of primary health care information.
 This stream of work will fill existing data and information gaps relating to primary care, enable data linkage, analysis and outcome reporting and be protective of data integrity, patient and provider privacy.
-All is underpinned by robust and transparent data governance and standards.
+All work in this stream is underpinned by robust and transparent data governance and standards.

-Collating consistent and comparable data in the primary health care sector is a substantial task and developing mechanisms to do so is essential to manage the volume of potential data and data providers.
-Transparency in exposing and addressing technical and governance barriers (including privacy and consent), is an important step for the AIHW to progress the development of the Data Collection and Information System.
+Collating consistent and comparable data in the primary health care sector is a substantial task and developing mechanisms to do so is essential to managing the volume of potential data and data providers.
+Transparency in addressing technical and governance barriers (including privacy and consent), is crucial to the AIHW’s progress in the development of the Data Collection.

 The AIHW are progressing development of a set of common, core data items that can be scalable at the national level and rolled out across allied health professions for the purpose of national level data analytics and reporting.